NCBSStudentForum/NCBSPublicDocuments/StudentHandbook/student_handbook.md

 be taken for up to 30 days in a calendar year; maternity leave with pay is for up to 180 days.

+## Verifications and certificates

-**Verifications and certificates**: If you need a bonafide certificate or residential proof certificate while applying for a passport, visa, bank account, etc., please contact NCBS Mr. Ashok Rao (ashok@ncbs.res.in) or INSTEM : headadm@instem.res.in.
+If you need a bonafide certificate or residential proof certificate while applying for a passport, visa, bank account, etc., please contact NCBS Mr. Ashok Rao <ashok@ncbs.res.in> or InStem <headadm@instem.res.in>.

 # Hostel Guidelines